57BBBears/patterns/README.md

 ## Behavioral patterns ##

+**Chain of responsibility** - decouples a client from handlers responsible for the result of the action.
+Dispatches responsibility to one or more handlers without knowing which one is going to accept the request if any.

 **Visitor** - implements double dispatch principle.
 Pattern is used when we have limited amount of objects and multiple interfaces.
 Allows adding actions upon objects without editing ones.